nachordo/chat-api/README.md

 - `/user/sentiment/<user_id>` - Obtains the sentiment analysis of an user

-- `/sentiment/` - Generalized sentiment function to obtain it fom chats and/or users, querying ther first/last N messages or all of them.
+- `/sentiment/` - Generalized sentiment function to obtain it from chats and/or users, querying the first/last N messages or all of them.

 - `/chat/distance/` - Obtain the distance (similarity) of the conversations between two chats

 - `/user/distance/` - Obtain the distance (similarity) of the conversations between two users

-- `/plot/` - Downloads a plot of the sentiment of chats and/or users, querying ther first/last N messages or all of them.
+- `/plot/` - Downloads a plot of the sentiment of chats and/or users, querying the first/last N messages or all of them.

 ## MySQL Database Creation